W-David-Porter/acim/src/workbook/part-i/8-my-mind-is-preoccupied-with-past-thoughts/index.md

 and so on, concluding at the end of the mind-searching period with:

->³But my mind is preöccupied with past thoughts.
+>³But my mind is preoccupied with past thoughts.

 6. This can be done four or five times during the day, unless you find it irritates you.
 ²If you find it trying, three or four times is sufficient.